-In addition, the database configuration supports additional contained "dbh\attributes" tags which are passed to the the database connection method when logging into the database.
+In addition, the database configuration supports additional contained "dbh\attributes" tags which are passed to the DBI->connect() method when logging into the database.
 For example:

-Each dbh attributes sub-element named "attribute" has a "name" and "value" attribute.
+Each dbh\attributes sub-element named "attribute" has a "name" and "value" attribute.
+These parameters are passed directly to DBH->connect() method, in the fourth parameter.